kinopee0219/capstone/report.md

     y_train shape:  (770,)

-### 3-2.
+#### 3-2.
 Implementation
 The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.

-As for metics, MSE are employed in order to give more penalty on larger error compared to MAE because it is squared value.
+As for **metics**, MSE are employed in order to give more penalty on larger error compared to MAE because it employs squared value.

-As for algorithms and techniques, deep learning models are selected to perform well on this time-series problem.
+As for **deep learning models**, models performing well on a time-series problem are selected.
 As mentioned above, RNN is employed as benchmark model.
-It is widely used for time-series prediction problem.
-According the convention, deep learning model with 7 layers which are composed of 6 RNN layers and 1 Dence is epmployed as benchmark model and trained on those datasets.
+It has been widely used for time-series prediction problem so far.
+According the convention, RNN is selected and RNN network with 7 layers composed of 6 RNN layers and 1 Dence is epmployed as the benchmark model and trained on those datasets with 'adam' optimizer.

+As for **optimizer**, **['adam'](https://arxiv.org/pdf/1412.6980.pdf)** is used in this paper.
+Adam is a popular algorithm in the field of deep learning because it achieves good results fast.In the original paper, Adam was demonstrated empirically to show that convergence meets the expectations of the theoretical analysis.
+Adam was applied to the logistic regression algorithm on the MNIST character recognition and IMDB sentiment analysis datasets, a Multilayer Perceptron algorithm on the MNIST dataset and Convolutional Neural Networks on the CIFAR-10 image recognition dataset.

+How does adam work?
+Adam is different from classical stochastic gradient descent.
+SGD maintains a single learning rate (termed alpha) for all weight updates and the learning rate does not change during training.
+In contrast to this, adam realizes the benefits of both AdaGrad and RMSProp.
+- **Adaptive Gradient Algorithm (AdaGrad)** that maintains a per-parameter learning rate that improves performance on problems with sparse gradients (e.g. natural language and computer vision problems).
+- **Root Mean Square Propagation (RMSProp)** that also maintains per-parameter learning rates that are adapted based on the average of recent magnitudes of the gradients for the weight (e.g. how quickly it is changing).
+This means the algorithm does well on online and non-stationary problems (e.g. noisy).

+Instead of adapting the parameter learning rates based on the average first moment (the mean) as in RMSProp, Adam also makes use of the average of the second moments of the gradients (the uncentered variance).
+Specifically, the algorithm calculates an exponential moving average of the gradient and the squared gradient, and the parameters beta1 and beta2 control the decay rates of these moving averages.

-But, RNN model reaches the limit at about 0.0017 MSE on the test datasets although layers are stacked and increase number of epoch.
+All of the deep learning models used in this paper are trained with adam otimizer.
+However, RNN model reaches the limit at about 0.0017 MSE on the test datasets although layers are stacked and increase number of epoch.
 As it is shown in the learning curve, RNN's curve reach the limit.

-### 3-3.
+#### 3-3.
 Refinement
 So, LSTM which has capability to learn logn-term dependencies are employed as second deep leanring model.
 LSTM model is composed of 7layers which are 6 layers LSTM and 1 Dense layer as the same as RNN.

 After trainig, LSTM performs better on the test datasets than RNN and it achieves 0.00024 MSE in comparision with 0.017, benchmark score of RNN.